Skillet Honey Sesame Chicken

 - Increase the heat to medium and heat the mixture until it begins to simmer, stirring occasionally (8-10 min).

-- In a small bowl, mix together vinegar and 2 tsp cornstarch until dissolved.
+- In a small bowl, mix together vinegar and 2 teaspoon cornstarch until dissolved.

 - Increase the heat to medium high and pour cornstarch mixture into the frying pan.
 Simmer until sauce has thickened (3-5 min).